Kurt DelBene

-Kurt D. DelBene (born 1960) is an American business executive who serves as the assistant secretary for information and technology and CIO at the Department of Veterans Affairs.
+Kurt D. DelBene (born 1960) is an American business executive who served as the assistant secretary for information and technology and CIO at the Department of Veterans Affairs.
 Before taking this role, he was an executive vice president at Microsoft.
 DelBene has also previously served as senior advisor to the United States Secretary of Health and Human Services, appointed by President Obama to oversee the implementation and improvement of the Affordable Care Act, HealthCare.gov.
 Prior to that, he served in several leadership roles at Microsoft, including president of the Microsoft Office division from 2010–2013.

 Education

 DelBene received a Bachelor of Science degree in industrial engineering from the University of Arizona.
 DelBene subsequently earned a Master of Science in operations research from Stanford University and a Master of Business Administration from the University of Chicago.

 Career

 DelBene's worked at AT&T Bell Laboratories as a software developer and systems engineer and as a management consultant for McKinsey & Co. prior to joining Microsoft.